apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 *Added in Airflow 2.1*

-While dependencies between tasks in a DAG are explicitly defined through upstream and downstream relationships, dependencies between DAGs are a bit more complex.
+While dependencies between tasks in a DAG are explicitly defined through upstream and downstream relationships, dependencies between Dags are a bit more complex.
 In general, there are two ways in which one DAG can depend on another:

 - triggering - :class:`~airflow.operators.trigger_dagrun.TriggerDagRunOperator`